nickpiggott/odr-dabmux-announcements-controller/README.md

 **CONFIGURATION**

 You should read the documentation for odr-dabmux on how to configure the remote telnet interface (usually on port 12721) and how to configure announcement clusters for individual stations.
+You must be using v1.1 or greater of odr-dabmux, which has support for the start_in and stop_in attributes for announcement control.

 When creating the clusters, you should use a consistent naming structure of: